Delivery: Blend of onsite and online courses

 Students may choose an alternate comps option if the student meets the criteria until the instructions for the comps and questions are sent.
 Once the student has received Option 1 instructions and questions, they may not change the option.

-Option 2 is a paper integrating your internship and coursework.
+This option is a paper integrating your internship and coursework.
 The assignment is posted on the HR website.
 Note: FEMA certification is not allowed.

 Thirty days are allowed to complete the exam and the exam is graded “Pass” or “Fail.”